collective/plone.jsonapi.routes/README.rst

 Compatibility
 -------------

-The plone.jsonapi.routes_ should work with Plone_ 3 and 4.
+The plone.jsonapi.routes_ is compatible with Plone_ 4.

 Installation